fetchai/agents-aea/README.md

 ### Dependencies

 All python specific framework dependencies are specified in `setup.py` and installed with the framework.
-All development dependencies are specified in `Pipfile` (and installed via the commands specified in 'Preliminaries').
+All development dependencies are specified in `Pipfile` (and installed via the commands specified in [Preliminaries](#preliminaries)).

 You can have more control on the installed dependencies by leveraging the setuptools' extras mechanism.